epeios-q37/epeios.bak/tools/xppq/NJS/README.md

 npm install xppq
 ```

+For other platforms as *Windows*, you need *C++* development tools to be installed.

 ## Description

-- Parses a stream containing XML formatted data and calls a callback for each token.
+- Parses a stream containing *XML* formatted data and calls a callback for each token.
-- Provides a read stream which takes another read stream an applies an [XML preprocessor](http://q37.info/s/t/xppq/) to it.
+- Provides a read stream which takes another read stream an applies an [*XML* preprocessor](http://q37.info/s/t/xppq/) to it.

 ## Usage